20 days Hanoi to Siem Reap

 Angkor Wat is the largest religious site in the world.
 It was originally constructed as a Hindu temple but has gradually transformed into a Buddhist temple towards the end of the 12th century.
 Much of the site is still being restored and you can spend days exploring all of the different temples.
 Some of the most popular are Angor Wat, Bayon Temple and Ta Prohm and each one has a different story and features to look out for.

 This afternoon, escape the heat and enjoy some free time by the pool.

 In the evening, get ready for an optional last night out.
 Visit the local bug market, grab a bite to eat and have a couple of drinks on Pub Street.

 Day 20 – Siem Reap, Cambodia:

-After 20 days of revelling in some of the world’s most beautiful landscapes, it’s time to bid farewell to your travel companions.
-You’ll take the bus back to Bangkok which will arrive around 4pm.
+After spending 20 days of revelling in some of the world’s most beautiful landscapes, it’s time to bid farewell to your companions.
+You’ll take the bus back to Bangkok which will arrive at around 4pm.
 Safe travels!!

 Check out our included activities below:

 • BBQ dinner on a private island (Halong Bay)

 • Karaoke (Phong Nha)

 • Ancient town tour (Hoi An)